Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Model

 \subsection{Floquet system}

 Now we consider the coupling of TBG with light in the scenario of periodic driving.
-We suppose the system is driven by a circularly polarized light which shines vertically and uniformly across the surface of TBG.
-The light field is represented by an electric field rotating in-plane as $\bs{\mathcal{E}}=\mathcal{E}_0\left(\sin \Omega t, \cos\Omega t\right)$, where $\Omega$ is the driving frequency.
-The corresponding vector potential ${\bf A}=A_0\left(\cos \Omega t, -\sin\Omega t\right)$, satisfying $\bs{\mathcal{E}}=-\frac{\partial{\bf A}}{\partial t}$.
+We suppose that the system is driven by a circularly polarized light which shines vertically and uniformly across the surface of TBG.
+The light field is represented by an electric field rotating in-plane as ${\bf E}=\mathcal{E}_0\left(\sin \Omega t, \cos\Omega t\right)$, where $\Omega$ is the driving frequency.
+The corresponding vector potential is ${\bf A}=A_0\left(\cos \Omega t, -\sin\Omega t\right)$ with $A_0=\mathcal{E}_0/\Omega$, satisfying ${\bf E}=-\frac{\partial{\bf A}}{\partial t}$.
 For the single-electron Hamiltonian, the light field only affects the intralayer hopping.
 This is because the interlayer tunneling is dominated by hopping between atoms that are exactly on top of each other, thus mostly contributed by $z$-component of the vector potential which is absent in our setup~\cite{Vogl2020,Vogl2020a,Katz2020}.
 We include the effect of light using a Peierls substitution $\mb{k}\rightarrow \mb{k}+e\mb{A}(t)/\hbar$ in the intralayer terms of Eq.~(\ref{eq:staticTBG}), resulting in a time-dependent single-particle Hamiltonian $H_{\text{kin}}(t)$.
-The interaction Hamiltonian Eq.~(\ref{eq:int}) remains as in the static case since it is expressed in terms of the density operator~\cite{Grushin2014,Eckardt2015}.
+The interaction Hamiltonian Eq.~(\ref{eq:int}) remains as in the static case since it has the density-density form~\cite{Grushin2014,Eckardt2015}.
 Combining both terms, we get a new time-periodic Hamiltonian

 to describe our system irradiated by the circularly polarized light, where $H(t)=H(t+2\pi/\Omega)$.